gabrielpalassi/FinancialMarketPython/README.md

 Here's an overview of the programs available in this repository:

 ### Markowitz Portfolio Optimization**
-  - Description: Optimize a portfolio of stocks using the Markowitz model.
+  - Description: Plot the efficient frontier and optimize a portfolio of stocks for highest sharpe ratio, highest return for a given risk or lowest risk for a given return.
   - Usage: `python markowitz-optimization.py`.

 ### Drawdown Calculator
-  - Description: Calculate the drawdown of a portfolio or assets.
+  - Description: Plot the drawdown graph and find out the maximum drawdown of individual assets or a portfolio.
   - Usage: `python drawdown.py`

 ### Monthly Backtests
-  - Description: Perform backtests of trading strategies on a monthly basis.
+  - Description: Perform monthly backtests of trading strategies to analyze their performance.
   - Usage: `python monthly-backtests.py`

 ### Value at Risk (VaR) Calculator
-  - Description: Calculate the Value at Risk (VaR) of an asset.
+  - Description: Calculate the Value at Risk (VaR) of individual assets or a portfolio at different confidence levels.
   - Usage: `python value-at-risk.py`

 ## Contributing and Contact